ortonBio/myblog.github.io/_posts/2025-10-04-will-napolini-tailoring-quick-start-guide.md

 {% include tip-card.html
    icon="💡"
    title="Note:"
-   text="Make the hood first, as it will turn yellow at level 40.
-[Adorning Ribbon](https://www.wowhead.com/item=228930) is sold by the supplier."
+   text="Make the hood first, as it will turn yellow at level 40. <a href='https://www.wowhead.com/item=228930' target='_blank'>Adorning Ribbon</a> is sold by the supplier."
 %}

 #### SKILL 37-39